Constrained Quantum Optimization via Iterative Warm-Start XY-Mixers: Methods

 Consider a binary optimization problem containing $L$ one-hot constraints, where each constraint $l$ spans $k_l$ non-overlapping binary variables.
 For simplicity, we assume every variable is associated with exactly one constraint; incorporating standalone unconstrained binary variables, when present in the input problem, is straightforward using standard methods~\cite{egger2021, yu2025}.
 By assigning a qubit to each binary variable and selecting a mixer topology $G_l$ for each constraint, we define the combined mixer as:

 where $P = \{P_1, \dots, P_L\}$ is the collection of probability distributions for all constraints.
 Correspondingly, the warm-started initial state is defined as:

 The algorithm initializes in an equal superposition, meaning $P^{(0)}_{l,i} = 1/k_l$ for all variables $i$ within constraint $l$.
 In the first step, we optimize the variational parameters $\vec{\beta}$ and $\vec{\gamma}$ for a $p$-layer QAOA circuit.
 Because the warm-started initial state is explicitly constructed to be the ground state of the warm-started mixer, we assume the optimal parameter landscape does not shift drastically during the iterative probability updates~\cite{lopez-ruiz2025}.
 A numerical experiment reported in Sec.~\ref{sec:eval} will support this assumption.
 Consequently, we perform this parameter optimization only once and reuse the resulting $\vec{\beta}$ and $\vec{\gamma}$ throughout all subsequent steps of the algorithm.
+An empirical analysis on how much re-optimizing parameters will improve performance can be found in Appendix~\ref{app:reopt}.

 To obtain an initial biased distribution $P^{(1)}$, we execute WS-QAOA (Algorithm~\ref{alg:ws-qaoa}) using the uniform distribution $P^{(0)}$.
 We measure $M$ shots, yielding bitstrings $X^{(0)} = \{x^{(0)}_1, \dots, x^{(0)}_M\} $ and their corresponding objective energies $E_m^{(0)} = C(x_m^{(0)})$.
 We then compute the updated probabilities using a Boltzmann-weighted expectation value over the measured samples, similar to~\cite{lopez-ruiz2025}: